 We've built the world's most comprehensive career test.
 Our questionnaire measures over 180 traits to match you against 500+ careers.
-Our mission is to help you find your calling in life.Take the Sokanu Career Test
+Our mission is to help you find your calling in life.Take the career test

 Would you make a good biomass plant technician?
 Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.

+Biomass plant technicians operate equipment to heat biomass and are responsible for the start, stop, and regulation of all equipment.
+Power plants are under strict regulations, therefore the biomass plant technician must ensure compliance with safety regulations.
 During routine inspections, biomass plant technicians inspect test results, make any needed adjustments or repairs to specialized equipment, check all electrical components of the equipment, and record all pneumatic instrument readings that are used to show productivity.
 Biomass plant technicians are trained to troubleshoot most problems, and to recognize problems that need to be outsourced to professional repairmen.

-Since the hours of a biomass plant technician are generally regular working hours, it is possible for biomass plant technicians to continue their education while working at the plant.
-This is ideal for people who would like to work on a graduate degree in biology to further their careers.
+With only a few exceptions, biomass plant technicians work in biomass plants, and will work in a small team, usually under the supervision of a biologist.
+Since the hours of a biomass plant technician are generally regular working hours, it is possible for biomass plant technicians to continue their education while working.
+This is ideal for anyone who would like to work on a graduate degree in biology to further their career.